Kern County Big Rig Accident Lawyers

 Hard Pedal

-A hard pedal defect happens when it takes too much pressure to get proper braking force.
+A hard pedal defect happens when it takes too much pressure to get a proper braking force.
 A hard pedal defect is caused by the following conditions:

 • Badly-worn brake pads